Pranalid07/Manufacturing-Analysis/README.md

 -Utilized Excel, Power BI, Tableau, and SQL to visualize and analyze data according to different buyers'specifications.

+-Insights and analyization are explained with the help of ppt.

-*I have provided dataset and all my dashboards*
+*I have provided dataset and dashboards*